BlaBlaHuman/kotlin-comprehensions/list-comprehension.md

     .OrderBy(n => n);
 ```
 [Here](https://learn.microsoft.com/en-us/dotnet/csharp/linq/standard-query-operators/#query-expression-syntax-table) all the supported operations are listed.
+The LINQ mechanism in **C#** is mainly based on [expression trees](https://learn.microsoft.com/en-us/dotnet/csharp/advanced-topics/expression-trees/), which can represent different queries and can be translated to concrete representation based on a target (SQL databases, collections, etc).

 Such syntax is great for:
 * Working with simple product transformations
+* Applying queries to different data sources

 However, such syntax is completely not in **Kotlin** language style.